Impacted Wisdom Tooth: Symptoms, Treatment and Recovery

 • drinking from a straw, or slurping too vigorously from a spoon, which can dislodge your blood clot or ruin stitches

-What happens if you don’t remove impacted wisdom teeth?
+What happens if I leave an impacted wisdom tooth?